Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

         }
       }
     }

+`addToGridL4x4()` is this:

+    void addToGridL4x4() {

+      if (gridL4x4Pointer < 0) {
+        renderL.clear();
+        gridL4x4Pointer = 15;
+      }

+      renderL.add(new RenderArgs( nextTint(),  gifs[nextGifIndex()], 4, 4, gridL4x4Pointer) );
+      gridL4x4Pointer--;
+    }

+The general scheme is the use of a variable to track an index into a grid, updating the index, and making sure it always has a valid value.

+At some point the global variables need to go away and all this wrapped up into a class, but the loose mutability lends itself to interesting behavior.

 ## Yet another bus ... ##

 You can look at the final source code to see what I came up with for note handlers, run it with the example Renoise file, or [watch the video](http://youtu.be/M0bEJilXtJM) to just see it in action.
 There's a very good chance that the code will not be exactly what I've shown here.
 As I've been describing the sketch I've been reconsidering how things should work.
 This is the nature of exploratory coding.